boelle/VaillantCloud/docs/docs/2-entities.md

 ---
-description: Available entities and extra attributes in mypyllant-component
+description: Available entities and extra attributes in VaillantCloud
 hide:
   - navigation
 ---